 Research and scholarship are essential for the advancement of health professional education (HPE) (Heflin, DeMeo, Nagler, & Hockenberry, 2016; Keune et al., 2013; Schuwirth & Durning, 2018).
 Such research requires the active participation of a range of stakeholders.
-Due to their unique position within the HPE system, students, as stakeholders, can provide valuable insight into different aspects of teaching and learning activities, processes, and promote innovation (Cook-Sather, Bovill, & Felten, 2014; Matthews et al., 2018).
+Due to their unique position within the HPE system, students, as stakeholders, can provide valuable insight into different aspects of teaching and learning activities and processes, and promote innovation (Cook-Sather, Bovill, & Felten, 2014; Matthews et al., 2018).
 HPE research includes numerous studies involving undergraduate and postgraduate healthcare students.
 However, very few of these studies discuss the complexities and challenges of the involvement of students as research participants.
 In the context of a broader discussion about the responsible conduct of educational research in the health professions (Maggio, Artino, Picho, & Driessen, 2018), student participation in HPE research deserves further scrutiny.

 The tertiary education literature has noted the challenges encountered in relation to student participation in research.
 Reflecting the problems with recruitment encountered in other areas of research involving human participants (McDonald et al., 2006) authors have noted that participation rates of one third and attrition rates of 20% are common in research involving university students (Cyr, Childs, & Elgie, 2013).
-Studies which fail to achieve their recruitment targets are unlikely to be published, thus making it difficult to learn from their experience.
+Studies which fail to achieve their recruitment targets are unlikely to be published, thus making it difficult for researchers to learn from their experience.
 The validity of educational research has been questioned in light of poor participation rates and the high rate of withdrawal in longitudinal studies raises the question of bias (Callahan, Hojat, & Gonnella, 2007b; Sarpel et al., 2013; Walsh, 2013).
-Similarly, the credibility and usefulness of educational research may be questioned due to the response bias associated with those students who do volunteer to participate and how representative they are of the larger student cohort (Walsh, 2014).
-Participants in longitudinal educational research are more likely to have performed better academically and less likely to come from a minority group (Callahan, Hojat, & Gonnella, 2007a).
-The ethical issues involved in working with students as research participants in educational research also adds to the complexity (Brown, 2010; Chen, 2011; Ridley, 2009; Voo, 2009; Walsh, 2014).
+Similarly, the credibility and usefulness of educational research may be questioned due to the response bias associated with those students who do volunteer to participate and whether they are representative of the larger student cohort (Walsh, 2014).
+Participants in longitudinal educational research are more likely to have performed better academically and less likely to come from a minority group, which may limit transferability of results to the wider student population (Callahan, Hojat, & Gonnella, 2007a).
+The ethical issues involved in working with students as research participants in educational research also adds to the complexity, since the researchers also may be the teachers (Brown, 2010; Chen, 2011; Ridley, 2009; Voo, 2009; Walsh, 2014).

 Whilst the problem of recruitment in health professional education research is acknowledged, student participation in HPE research is not well articulated in the literature (Chen, 2011).
 Currently, there is little published literature exploring the reasons why students do not participate in educational research (Khatamian Far, 2018; Stovel, Ginsburg, Stroud, Cavalcanti, & Devine, 2018).
 However, it is important to develop more nuanced understandings about the elements that influence student participation in HPE research, if we are to meaningfully engage and empower this valuable stakeholder group.